 - Animals that live in trees.
 A hands-on activity that show the variety of animals that live in a tree.
 What’s that bird?
 Audubon Society president Rick Fare will lead bird walks for visitors of all ages, starting at the barn area every half hour.

 - Hands-on projects & activities for participants including planting seedlings, making eco pots from newspaper to plant seeds, make a seed viewer to take home, make pinecone bird feeders, and create art with treasures found in nature.

-- Mahone Middle School Environmental Club work with children to make recycled crafts
+- Mahone Middle School Eco Club work with children to make recycled crafts

 - Kids pedal power—generate electricity by pedaling a bike (also at intersection of Tech building and Service)

 Center for Sustainable Living (up the hill - in the barn)

-Pike Creek Horticulture Center: Seed starting—plant seeds and take them home to watch them grow.
-GEO-pet creation—Ideal for kids
+Pike Creek Horticulture Center: GEO-pet creation—Ideal for kids

 Special Thanks to Snap-on Incorporated for their continued support of Celebrate Earth Day.

 Thank you Mahone Middle School for their dedicated students sharing their environmental knowledge and volunteer assistance